 spring plugin is provided by the

 @Repository are automatically opened since these annotations are meta-annotated with

 Note that if you use the project template generated by the start.spring.io service, the

 All-open compiler plugin JAR is available in the binary distribution of the Kotlin compiler.
 You can attach the plugin by providing the path to its JAR file using the

 Xplugin kotlinc option:

 You can specify all-open annotations directly, using the

 annotation plugin option, or enable the "preset".
-The only preset available now for all-open is
+The presets available now for all-open are